-Line 11 - For 2004, the New York State earned income credit is 30% (.30) of the federal earned income credit reduced by any household credit allowed.
+Line 11 - For 2005, the NYS EIC is 30% (.30) of the federal earned income credit reduced by any household credit allowed.
 The rate has already been filled in for you.

-Line 12 - This amount represents your New York State earned income credit before it has been reduced by the amount of household credit allowed.
+Line 12 - This amount represents your NYS EIC before it has been reduced by the amount of household credit allowed.

-If the amount on line 12 is more than 0, and you are a full-year city of New York resident or a part-year city of New York resident, be sure to complete Worksheet C, City of New York earned income credit, on page 71 to compute your CNY EIC.
-Enter the amount of your CNY EIC on Form IT-215, line 27.
+If the amount on line 12 is more than 0, and you are a full-year or part-year New York City resident, be sure to complete Worksheet C, New York City earned income credit, on page 71 to compute your NYC EIC.
+Enter the amount of your NYC EIC on Form IT-215, line 27.